Stretching and Your Health

-The first thing they do is walk over to the bar and put their leg up and stretch and they generally have better flexibility than any other athlete.
-Yogis, martial artists, and gymnasts all have renown levels of flexibility and the first thing they do is stretch, then warm up and stretch some more.
+The first thing a ballerina is walk over to the bar, put their leg up, and begin stretching.
+They generally have better flexibility than any other athlete.
+Yogis, martial artists, and gymnasts all have renowned levels of flexibility, and the first thing they do is stretch, then warm up, and stretch some more.
 As long as the stretching positions are safe and we follow the "subsiding tension" principle, then stretching before workouts and competition is safe and effective to increase performance and help avoid injury.
 Those who think they don't need to stretch before workouts as long as they "start slow and warm up" are seriously misdirected or they are just lazy.
-I hear this from time pressed coaches and athletes all the time, but the truth is if you don't have time to stretch you don't have time to work-out!
+I hear this from time pressed coaches and athletes all the time, but the truth is if you don't have time to stretch; you don't have time to workout!

-Following workouts the muscles are "pumped" i.e. left in a shorten state with the blood vessels in and around the muscle laden with waste products of muscle physiology.
+Following workouts, the muscles are "pumped" i.e. left in a shortened state with the blood vessels in and around the muscle laden with waste products of muscle physiology.
 Post workout static stretching promotes recovery by returning the muscle to its normal resting length while pulling the connective tissue taught to wring waste products out of the muscles and the associated vascular structures.
-Research has shown that stretching reduces delayed onset muscle soreness (DOMS) and allow us to recover quicker and workout again sooner and stronger.
+Research has shown that stretching reduces delayed onset muscle soreness (DOMS) and allows us to recover quicker and workout again sooner and stronger.

 Subsiding Tension Principle:

 Muscles should be stretched slowly, allowing the stretch sensation to register in the brain and then modulated by going deeper into the stretch or letting up based on that sensation.
 If the tension in the muscle increases while holding a position then one should let up a bit.
 If it decreases, then move deeper into the stretch.
 Deep belly breathing will further relax the muscle and allow for the best result.